Denise Vasquez Photography

 As an artist who creates because it is a part of my being, I've been using my passions and skills while traveling to demonstrate which paths are really accessible and compliant with the ADA law.

 I love traveling because I learn so much by experiencing things for myself.
 Traveling has taught me about places I've never heard of, history I've never read about in books, how cultures lived, and about myself!
 Having access to places allows me the opportunity to learn!

 We are all human beings, and we all deserve the right to have equal accessibility to nature and the outdoors, whether it’s to learn, to connect, to create or to be happy.

-My mission with my work is to also inspire others to slow down long enough to see what we do have: a beautiful world, that is waiting to be explored, wanting to be protected, and hoping to be accessible to all.
+My goal is to capture colorful moments as they occur while inspiring others to slow down long enough to see what we do have: a beautiful world, that is waiting to be explored, wanting to be protected, and needing to be equally accessible to all.

 Denise is a member of the Council at Joshua Tree National Park Association and, has been consulting with other National Parks on their efforts in making the parks ADA compliant and equally accessible to everyone.

 If you'd like to book Denise as a photographer, consultant, content creator, speaker, writer, ambassador, or promoter, she is available to hire for panels, workshops, lessons, partnerships and more!
 Select the service you're inquiring about by using the contact form...
 Read More